SignPath/website/docs/blog/_posts/2024-09-09-implicit-to-explicit.md

 By making code signing an intrinsic part of the DevSecOps framework, organizations can significantly reduce the risk of tampering, ensure compliance, and build resilient software supply chains.
 Thanks to its years of experience implementing code signing into the most complex infrastructure, SignPath is proud of playing a unique role in bringing code signing to DevSecOps.

-Read on to learn more about the distinctive advantages SignPath offers [DevOps and DevSecOps](https://about.signpath.io/product/devops) today.
+To experience the distinctive advantages SignPath offers, sign up for a [Free Trial](https://forms.gle/sAHSsxgASx2BYPzc9) today.